Amannpy/Data-Analysis/README.md

 # Data-Analysis

-I try to analyse data
+I try to analyse data and tell stories